Signaletic operads: Combinatorial models and actions

-\paraul{Action on permutations} Replacing the shuffle by the shifted shuffle, one endows similarly the algebra~$\FQSym_k$ of $k$-permutations with a structure of messy series $k$-citelangis algebra.
+\paraul{Action on permutations} Replacing the shuffle by the shifted shuffle, one endows similarly the algebra~$\FQSym_k$ of $k$-permutations with the structure of a messy series $k$-citelangis algebra.
 This can be rephrased as follows.